 Looking for some alternative wellness techniques to up your self-care game?
 We explore the most popular holistic trends from the last year

-It’s fair to say that all of us have wanted a bit more calm, certainty and inner peace in our lives during the last year.
+It’s fair to say that all of us have wanted a bit more calm, certainty, and inner peace in our lives during the last few years.
 Enforced lockdowns and social restrictions have given many people more time to think about their health and wellness and, for many, there has been a new interest in holistic wellbeing and spirituality.